 The TDA7000 FM Receiver

-My attention was first drawn to this IC when Elektor in December 1983 published a project called "Personal FM".
+My attention was first drawn to this IC when the Australian edition of Elektor, in December 1983, published a project called "Personal FM".
 Then in the late 1980's, Tandy were selling this IC for about $12.
 I didn't really take much notice of it until around that time when I was looking for simple VHF FM receiver designs, that would function better than super regen circuits.
 (This was before I discovered the Pulse Counting receiver design).
 I dug out the Elektor article and was intrigued at how this IC functioned and the lack of coils and alignment usually associated with superhet receivers.
 Looking at the Philips data with its mention of 1.5uV sensitivity also got my attention.

 The December 1983 issue of Elektor was my introduction to the TDA7000.